 Response #1: “I only want free traffic”

 This is one of the most common reasons for not wanting to use Google Ads.
 However, like the “I’m not a chicken, you’re a turkey” example above, this response does not make any sense.

 There is no such thing as free traffic!

 Typically, people are referring to search engine optimization (SEO) when talking about “free traffic,” but SEO is not free.
-To get your website ranked high, and stay ranked high in Google, you need to invest time and money optimizing your webpages.
+To get your website ranked high, and stay ranked high in Google, you need to invest time and money optimizing your website.
 Either you invest your own time or you need to hire an agency to do the work for you.
 In both cases, it’s not free.